pH-7/Simple-Java-Text-Editor/README.md

 Apache License, Version 2.0 or later; See the license.txt file in the "NotePad" folder.

+## Demo

+Download the Jar file and double click to run

+Or run java -jar SimpleJavaTextEditor.jar from the command line

 ##Important

 icons directory and it's files must be present on the path when running the application